Past Editions

 What are learning technologies that are currently leading the market?

+Assuming that virtual training is highly interactive, that means participants frequently collaborate together with each other while learning something new.
+Participants use the online platform tools to communicate with each other, to practice new skills, and to receive feedback from the class instructor.
+The technologies with the largest variety of easy-to-use collaboration tools make this happen.
 A few examples of platforms that are currently leading the market in the virtual training arena include Adobe Connect, Cisco WebEx Training Center, and Citrix GoToTraining.
 These by no means are the only platforms on the market, and they aren’t the right platforms for every organization.
 But they are current market leaders (according to Gartner’s Magic Quadrant for Web Conferencing), are popular with many online facilitators, and have features that easily allow for online participant collaboration.
 For example, each of these technologies includes online breakouts that allow participants to communicate in small sub-groups within the confines of the larger class.
 That means a facilitator could divide a 15-person class into 5 groups of 3 participants and ask them to role play while practicing a newly-learned skill.
 Using these platforms, effective learning can take place online.

 What innovations are expected in the field of learning technologies in the coming years?